 Authority, Purpose and Scope

 Authority.
 454 CMR 28.00 is promulgated in accordance with and under the authority of M.G.L. c.
-149, §§ 6C thru G and delegated authority of EPA 40 CFR 763 Subpart E, Asbestos Hazard Emergency Response Act (AHERA) and Model Accreditation Plan (MAP).
+149, §§ 6 thru 6G and delegated authority of 15 U.S.C. § 2641 et seq.
+Asbestos Hazard Emergency Response Act (AHERA) and EPA 40 CFR Part 763, Subpart E, Asbestos-Containing Materials in Schools and Model Accreditation Plan (MAP).

 Purpose.
 454 CMR 28.00 shall constitute requirements necessary to protect the health and safety of workers and the general public and establishes:

-Requirements necessary to protect the health and safety of the general public and persons engaged in, or associated with, the removal, enclosure, encapsulation or disturbance of asbestos or asbestos-containing material.
+Requirements necessary to protect the health and safety of the general public and persons engaged in, or associated with, the repair, removal, enclosure, encapsulation or disturbance of asbestos or asbestos-containing material.

-Standards of competency, certification and licensure for persons or entities engaged in or performing removal, enclosure or encapsulation of asbestos or asbestos-containing material.
+Standards of competency, certification and licensure for persons or entities engaged in or performing repair, removal, enclosure or encapsulation of asbestos or asbestos-containing material.

 Minimum standards to be used by insurers in the inspection of risk, measurement of hazards and the determination of adequate and reasonable rates of insurance as prescribed by the provisions of M.G.L. c.
 152, § 65J.